pausone/Laravel-Todolist/README.md

 # Laravel-Todolist
 Application for handling tasks.

-Responsive.
 Sortable, searchable table.

+Responsive(see mobile version at bottom of this document).

 Uses jQuery plugins DataTables and jQuery Validation.

 Uses Bootstrap for styling.

 Has frontend and backend validation for form input.

-See mobile version at bottom of this document.

 | ![Image login](/screenshots/tasks_index.JPG)   |
 | ------------- |